Call: 855.88CCSEM (22736)

-There are two convenient Adult Day Center locations in Oakland and Macomb counties, open Monday through Friday with extended hours available for working caregivers.
+Two convenient Adult Day Center locations in Oakland and Macomb counties are open Monday through Friday, with extended hours available for working caregivers.

 Wheelchair Accessible Transportation is available for both locations within a 15-mile radius.

-CCSEM incorporates person-centered practices including individualized care for clients and making sure their interests are considered in daily activity planning.
+CCSEM incorporates person-centered practices, including individualized client care and ensuring their interests are considered in daily activity planning.

 Services include: